How To Use The Key

 Exploring Tardigrade Profiles

 Note: just because the key may leave you with just one genus DOES NOT MEAN you definitely are looking at that genus.
 The key is an aid to identification, it is not definitive!
-Use the resources to find articles describing the genus, compare images and descriptions, before you are certain in your identification.
+Use the resources to find articles describing the genus, compare images and descriptions, dig deeper before being certain in your identification.

 Share Your Experience